Glenn Hegar

 For persons age 65 or older or disabled, Tax Code Section 11.13(c) requires school districts to provide an additional $10,000 residence homestead exemption.
 Tax Code Section 11.13(d) allows any taxing unit to adopt a local option residence homestead exemption.
 This local option exemption cannot be less than $3,000.

 To qualify for the age 65 or older residence homestead exemption, the individual must be age 65 or older, have an ownership interest in the property and live in the home as his or her principal residence.
-If the person age 65 or older dies, the surviving spouse may continue to receive the residence homestead exemption if the surviving spouse is age 55 or older at the time of death, has an ownership interest in the property and lives in the home as his or her primary residence.
-The surviving spouse may need to reapply for the exemption.
+A surviving spouse age 55 or older may be eligible for their deceased spouse’s age 65 or older exemption if the deceased spouse dies in a year that they qualified for the exemption and lives in the home as his or her primary residence.

 An eligible disabled person age 65 or older may receive both exemptions in the same year, but not from the same taxing units.
 Contact the appraisal district for more information.